What is the Best Prediabetes Diet?

 Dinner: Baked salmon, mushroom-barley pilaf, roasted broccoli, 5 or 6 chocolate-covered almonds for dessert

 - Barley is a prediabetes food because of the fiber called beta-glucan.
-Your dessert gives you diabetes-fighting nuts.
-The salmon and broccoli are also health-boosting foods.
+Your dessert (which happens to be my usual dessert) gives you diabetes-fighting nuts.
+The salmon and broccoli are also health boosters.

 Snacks: Snacks should fill in nutritional gaps, and you should eat them according to your hunger.
 You do not need snacks for weight loss or for prediabetes management.